www.thornwalker.com/ditch/linkscontents.htm

 Antiwar.com — an extremely important site for liberty-loving anti-imperialists and those interested in historical revisionism.
 Antiwar.com's importance has been officially confirmed: it has been harassed by the Security Services and repeatedly hacked by its adversaries.
 N.B.: Antiwar.com is home to the indefatigable, percipient, and heroic Justin Raimondo, whose devastating barrage against the warmongers — including those who dare call themselves libertarians — just never lets up.

-Foundation for Economic Education and its publication The Freeman (yes, the publication's good old name is back!).
+Foundation for Economic Education and its publication The Freeman.
 Mission statement (excerpt): "FEE is a 'home' for friends of freedom everywhere.
 It was founded in 1946 by Leonard E. Read and given direction by its adviser, the eminent Austrian economist Ludwig von Mises.
 Throughout the years FEE's mission has remained resolute: to study the moral and intellectual foundation of a free society and to share its knowledge with individuals everywhere."
-In the past FEE has bowed the knee to the political-correctness cops and made other concessions to moderation, but it has published and continues to publish much of high value.
-Richard Ebeling, Hillsdale College economics professor and writer for Freedom Daily, is president of FEE.
+In the past FEE has bowed the knee to the political-correctness cops and made other concessions to moderation, but it has published and continues to publish much of high value, including splendid essays by anarchist Sheldon Richman, editor of The Freeman.

 The Free Market — a fundamentally important publication of the Ludwig von Mises Institute, with extensive archives.
 It deserves its own link, separate from that of Mises.